wp-plugins/instagrate-to-wordpress/readme.txt

 = Does the plugin support WordPress Multisite? =

 No, currently the plugin does not support Multisite.
-It's on the development todo list.

 = Can I use more than one Instagram account? =